 This article is a guide to the key provisions that every Software-as-a-Service (SaaS) company should include in its agreements with customers and other users.
 It applies both to B2C and B2B SaaS products.
 The list is not exhaustive, but it covers the clauses that are both the most important and most frequently drafted incorrectly (or omitted).
 We’ll cover:

 - Your customer’s license to you (for those SaaS products that receive and use customer data, this is essential)

 - Product warranties, which vary significantly for B2B and B2C products

 - Liability clauses, which allow you to offer products without crippling lawsuit exposure

-Licenses are not one-size-fits-all; they can give customers rights of varying scope and type.
-The particulars of the license will vary depending on what the SaaS product does, and what your customers need to do it with.
-Most SaaS products will grant customers, at a minimum, a non-exclusive, worldwide, revocable license to use and copy the product.
+License and access clauses are not one-size-fits-all; they can give customers rights of varying scope and type.
+The particulars of the clause will vary depending on what the SaaS product does, and what your customers need to do it with.
+Most SaaS licenses grant customers, at a minimum, a non-exclusive, worldwide, revocable license to use and copy the product.
 Let’s unpack each part of this language:

 - non-exclusive – many customers will use the product, so of course none can use it exclusively.
 If you inadvertently grant an exclusive license (yes, we’ve seen this happen before, and we’ve fixed it), then you literally can give it to only one customer, which means that you’re breaching your own contract with all of your customers because none of them is using it exclusively.

 - worldwide – any customer can access your server wherever they are sitting.
 In B2B deals this part of the license is often negotiable; you might charge less for a license that allows a company to use the product only with its North American or Middle Eastern sales team, and more for a global license.

 - revocable – clarifies that you reserve the right in some cases to terminate a particular customer’s use of the product.
 (See the Prohibited Uses note below).